Solgt/supertokens-sync/README.md

 Expected `.env` and `.env.production` populated with the required keys for operation.

-If you have a local `.prettierrc`, the script will pick it up and format the output according it, otherwise prettier defaults will be used.
+If you have Biome or Prettier installed, it will attempt to format the file.

 ## Usage